Searching for dark photons in hyperon decays

 This translates into the maximal branching fractions ${\cal B}_{\rm max}$ of the hyperon modes listed in the last row of Table\,\,\ref{numBB2B'g'} and labeled [II].

-As indicated above, the differences between the two sets of predictions in Table\,\,\ref{numBB2B'g'} reflect mainly the fact that the underlying NP in the two cases influence kaon mixing differently.
-It follows that quests for the hyperon modes could yield information pertinent for testing NP models.
-The future measurement on \,$K^+\to\pi^+\pi^0\overline\gamma$,\, which arises from the same \,$s\to d\overline\gamma$\, transition, would likely be important as well according to Ref.\,\cite{Fabbrichesi:2017vma}.
+As indicated above, the differences between the two sets of predictions in Table\,\,\ref{numBB2B'g'} reflect the fact that the details of the underlying NP in the two cases affect kaon mixing differently.
+It follows that quests for the hyperon modes could come up with information pertinent for testing NP models.
+The future measurement on \,$K^-\to\pi^-\pi^0\overline\gamma$,\, which arises from the same \,$s\to d\overline\gamma$\, transition, would likely be important as well according to Ref.\,\cite{Fabbrichesi:2017vma}.